darklab8/blog/blog/articles/article_detailed/article_git_conventional_commits/git_conv_commits.md

 - it can operate with all defaults out of the box, and at the same time it can be customized with `autogit.yml` config of settings to specific needs.
 - with operating through git hooks, it will work for you for any Git GUI tool and any IDE.

-## Recap
+## Summarizing

-- Communicating our work to other developers (and yourself in a year) is important.
+- Git commits can serve as communicating tool with more options and depth.
 - Git serves the ultimate source of truth that will remain with us through years
 - For Git commits to be a more readable history, we can utilize `git conventional commits` enforced by linters.
 - We can use the history of `git conventional commits` to generate automatically changelogs for releases.
+(Which `autogit` tool does)
+- Your repository will look more professional if applying `autogit` to it or any other similar tool.
+- Not every repository needs git commits in depth as Linux repository has, but majority of repositories will benefit from simplified changelog generation.

 ## Getting started with autogit